arcus/education_modules/learning_to_learn/learning_to_learn.md

 That being said, within the field, there can be strongly held opinions on which approach is the "best".
 This can also lend itself rather unfortunately to a sense of [gatekeeping](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/reproducibility/reproducibility.md#2).

 For example, [Stack Overflow](https://stackoverflow.com/) (an online forum that is useful for finding answers to coding problems) is notorious for having some bordering-on-hostile answers to questions, particularly on much older questions.
-This can be discouraging to encounter -- try to shift your focus on what you can learn from their suggestion, and make the decision for yourself which approach makes the most sense for you.
+This can be discouraging to encounter.
+Try to shift your focus on what you can learn from their suggestion, and make the decision for yourself which approach makes the most sense for you.
 Above all else, remember that you're no less of a programmer for approaching things in a different way.

 ## Asking Questions and Finding Answers